y0gm4/MetaCord/README.md

 ## Unchecked prefix
 ***

-> **We can also avoid prefix control**, suppose we have a database where we save the preferences of each server and among them the usage of commands... we can't change it from the annotation since it is read during **RunTime**.
+> **We can also avoid prefix control**, suppose we have a database where we save the preferences of each server and among them the `prefix` of commands... we can't change it from the annotation since it is read during **RunTime**.

 To do this, simply put a `'0'` (zero) as a character!
 This will require an extra **check** at the _start_ of the _method_.